marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

 .. option:: -nolibc

   Do not use the C library or system libraries tightly coupled with it when linking.
-Still link with the startup files, libgcc or toolchain provided language support libraries such as libgnat, libgfortran or libstdc++ unless options preventing their inclusion are used as well.
+Still link with the startup files, :samp:`libgcc` or toolchain provided language support libraries such as :samp:`libgnat`, :samp:`libgfortran` or :samp:`libstdc++` unless options preventing their inclusion are used as well.
 This typically removes :option:`-lc` from the link command line, as well as system libraries that normally go with it and become meaningless when absence of a C library is assumed, for example :option:`-lpthread` or